 Forms of Treatments:

-Pregabalin was originally developed as an anti-seizure medication, but has since shown benefits in relieving anxiety, some sleep problems and pain in people with fibromyalgia.
+Pregabalin was originally developed as an anti-seizure medication but has since shown benefits in relieving anxiety, some sleep problems, and pain in people with fibromyalgia.
 Another anti-seizure medication, gabapentin is sometimes used off-label as a fibromyalgia treatment.
-Off-label means it is used by doctors because of demonstrated benefits is but not FDA-approved for a condition).
+Off-label means it is used by doctors because of demonstrated benefits but not FDA-approved for a condition).

 Duloxetine and milnacipran are anti-depressants, which raise concentrations of neurotransmitters known to inhibit feelings of pain.

-Other anti-depressants found to be useful in the treatment for fibromyalgia and are used off-label include:
+Other anti-depressants found to be useful in the treatment of fibromyalgia and are used off-label include:

-- Tricyclics, such as amitriptyline that relieves pain and improves sleep
+- Tricyclics, such as amitriptyline relieve pain and improve sleep

 - Cyclobenzaprine, which works similarly to amitriptyline

-- Selective serotonin reuptake inhibitors, or SSRIs, such as fluoxetine, paroxetine and sertraline, that relieve pain and improve mood
+- Selective serotonin reuptake inhibitors, or SSRIs, such as fluoxetine, paroxetine, and sertraline, relieve pain and improve mood